SJTU-IPADS/wukong/datagen/README.md

 # Data Tutorial

 Wukong adopts an ID-Triples format to represent RDF.
 This tutorial use [LUBM](http://swat.cse.lehigh.edu/projects/lubm) (SWAT Projects - the Lehigh University Benchmark) as an example to introduce how to convert other RDF formats to the ID-Triples format.
+Tutorial to generate LUBM dataset can refer to [INSTALLs](../docs/INSTALL.md), step 1 of preparing RDF datasets.

 ## Table of Contents
 * [Data pattern](#pattern)